-return to the Start screen from an open app or the Windows desktop.
+TIP: The Windows key on a keyboard or the Windows button on a tablet allows you to quickly open the Start menu from an open app or the Windows desktop.
 Press the button or key again to return to the previous screen.